-- Annual retainers of \$100,000 for non-employee directors other than the Chairman of the Board of Directors (the "Chairman") and \$170,000 for the Chairman; - Annual stock awards with a grant date fair market value of \$80,000 for all non-employee directors, including the Chairman; and - Committee chair annual retainers of \$10,000 for the chairs of the Finance Committee and the Corporate Governance and Nominating Committee and \$15,000 for the chairs of the Audit Committee and the Compensation Committee.
+- Annual retainers of \$100,000 for non-employee directors other than the then-Chairman of the Board of Directors (the "Chairman") and \$170,000 for the Chairman; - Annual stock awards with a grant date fair market value of \$80,000 for all non-employee directors (including the Chairman); and - Committee chair annual retainers of \$10,000 for the chairs of the Finance Committee and the Corporate Governance and Nominating Committee and \$15,000 for the chairs of the Audit Committee and the Compensation Committee.

-On February 1, 2017, in accordance with the above non-employee director compensation program, Messrs.
-Arnold, Bagley, Bruckmann, Edsell, Galligan, Karlson and Sawyer each received grants of 2,032 shares of fully vested stock under the Company's 2016 Incentive Plan.
-The determination of the number of shares to be issued to each non-employee director was based on the Company's closing stock price on January 31, 2018, or \$39.38 per share.
-The grants made to non-employee directors in 2017 are described in more detail in the table and footnotes below.
+On February 1, 2019, in accordance with the above non-employee director compensation program, Messrs.
+Arnold, Bagley, Bruckmann, Edsell, Galligan, Karlson and Sawyer each received grants of 2,989 shares of fully vested common stock under the Company's 2016 Incentive Plan.
+The determination of the number of shares of common stock to be issued to each non-employee director was based on the Company's closing stock price on January 31, 2019 on the NASDAQ, or \$26.77 per share.
+The grants made to non-employee directors in 2018 are described in more detail in the table and footnotes below.

-The table below summarizes the compensation paid by the Company to each non-employee director for the year ended December 31, 2017.
+The table below summarizes the compensation paid by the Company to each non-employee director for the year ended December 31, 2018.